alessandrogenco/Kiruna-project/Retrospective/Retrospective-Team4-Sprint3.md

   > Finish the critical sprint tasks at least one day in advance to have more time to check things

-  > Coordinate our codes to match the same practices and have a better quality of code
+  > Increase the standardization of code in the project by applying best practices

+  > Producing good quality code, to avoid technical debt and other problems

 - One thing you are proud of as a Team!!